swanba/swanba.github.com/_posts/2013-11-11-自定义saltstack modules.md

 ---
+author: Red
+comments: true
+date: 2014-03-03 08:00
 layout: post
+slug: moving-from-wordpress-to-jekyll
 title: 自定义saltstack modules
-quote: 自定义saltstack modules
+description: How I decided to move from WordPress to Jekyll.
+It was fun to build and lots to learn.
+categories:
+- Miscellaneous
 ---

 ###自定义saltstack modules